- What are OPT and CPT? (PowerPoint)

 Processing times vary greatly, but can take three or four months, so plan ahead.
 If you are applying for post-completion OPT (to work after graduation), you can apply for the OPT up to 45 days after your program end date, but no more than 90 days in advance.

 Travel While Your Application is Pending and During Post-Completion OPT

 If you are applying for pre-completion OPT (to work off-campus prior to Commencement), you may travel outside the US and re-enter while your application is pending without difficulty, provided that your usual travel documents are up to date.

-If you are applying for post-completion OPT, you may travel prior to the end of classes while waiting for your EAD card, but we strongly recommend that you do not travel after classes have ended until you have your EAD card in hand.
+If you are applying for post-completion OPT, you may travel prior to the end of classes while waiting for your EAD card, but we recommend that you do not travel after classes have ended until you have your EAD card in hand.
 Regulations allow students to travel and return to the US to "resume employment".
 Therefore, to re-enter you will need your EAD card, your valid I-20 from Mount Holyoke, a valid F-1 visa, and a letter from your employer verifying that you are returning to the U.S. to start or resume your job.
 If you leave the US without your EAD card and the processing of your application is delayed, or USCIS requests additional information (which has sometimes happened), you may have to wait weeks or months to return to the US.
-In addition, there is some evidence that USCIS considers you to have abandoned your application if you leave the US before it has been approved.

 Once you have been approved for OPT, you remain in F-1 visa status under Mount Holyoke's sponsorship.
 The signature on the bottom half of page three of the I-20 is valid for six months while you are on OPT, so be sure to send the form to us for an updated signature, as necessary, before you travel.